BTEK9/FlatUI/README.md

 # FlatUI - C#
-C# version of the original FlatUI version created in Visual Basic.
+FlatUI is a C# port of the Flat UI theme released by iSynthesis, which was written in Visual Basic.

 ---
 Initial credits go to